sp-tarkov/server/FEATURES.md

 ## Weapon Building

-The weapon building system has been fully implemented.
+The weapon building system has been fully implemented:

 - Create Weapon Presets
 - Saving Presets